Rimac Concept One: Reception

 sitting in the automotive equivalent of a small power station.
 A sexy, clean, fast and driftable power station."

 The crew of Amazon Prime show The Grand Tour talked about the car in 2017 shortly after Richard Hammond's crash.
 Jeremy Clarkson, in a column for The Times, called it "amazing" and "brilliant", and stated that during his brief time behind the wheel he "couldn't believe how fast it accelerated", adding "we're not talking here about something that's as fast as Lamborghini Aventador.
 It is massively faster than that; it is faster than anything else I've ever driven by a huge, huge margin."
 Richard Hammond, when asked for his take on the car during an interview session for DriveTribe, said he "loved it; it was astonishing", maintaining it had "proper ambition in terms of range" and describing its all-wheel torque vectoring system as "breathtaking".
 He further commented that it "felt genuinely futuristic and modern" and that "we are going to have to invent a whole new vocabulary ... for the sounds these things make".
 James May described it as an "exquisite pearl white electrical delicacy".

-Alex Roy tested the car in an episode for the NBC Sports programme /Drive that aired on October 26, 2017, and gave positive impressions.
-He stated "I haven’t driven anything this fast in my life.
+Alex Roy tested the car in an episode for the NBC Sports programme /Drive that 2as broadcast on 26 October 2017, and gave positive impressions.
+He stated "I haven't driven anything this fast in my life.
 Absolutely changes the game." on Twitter.

 The car was chosen as one of the Top 10 Tech Cars by the IEEE in 2018.